openstack-archive/tripleo-incubator/README.rst

    https://blueprints.launchpad.net/nova/+spec/baremetal-operations (when
    there is no instance).
- - HA support is rudimentary at the moment : need to use corosync+pacemaker (work is in progress to have multiple bare-metal compute hosts dynamically take over each others configuration)
+ - HA support is rudimentary at the moment : need to use corosync+pacemaker (work is in progress to have multiple baremetal compute hosts dynamically take over each others configuration)
  - Dynamic VLAN support is not yet implemented (but was specced at the Havana summit).
 Workaround is to manually configure it via Nova userdata.